semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 > 💡 If the data in the column should not be sorted, there should be no sorting icon.

-- The sort icon should always be displayed on cells that can be sorted. **The icon shows not the current state, but how the column will be sorted if sorting is activated.**
+- The sort icon should always be displayed on columns that can be sorted. **The icon shows not the current state, but how the column will be sorted if sorting is activated.**
-- The default sorting must be set for each column to be sorted. `SortDesc` is used by default (in descending order).
+- The default sorting must be set for each column to be sorted.
+Descending order is used by default (use `SortDesc` icon).
 - If sorting on a column is active, the icon has the `active` state and shows the corresponding sorting direction.
-- **When you switch sorting within a single column**, the icon changes its direction.
 - **When you select a different column**, the icon on the selected column becomes active.
-Icons on other columns go to the inactive state and do not change direction.
+Icons on other columns go to the inactive state and do not change their direction.
 - When you reload data in a table where data was sorted in one of the columns, the header of the sorted column remains highlighted.

-> 💡 When you click on sorting in the header, the table should be reloaded and always return the user to the top of the first page.
+> 💡 When you click on the sorting icon in the header, the table should be reloaded and always return the user to the top of the first row.

 ### Sort direction